Cyclists should also avoid taking shelter under bridges or isolated trees, as they are vulnerable to lightning strikes.⚠️

 If you're camping during your bike trip, don't pitch your tent during a thunderstorm.
 Instead, look for a safe place to spend the night, such as a shelter or building.

-- It's important to take refuge in a solid camping building in the event of a storm.
+- It's important to take refuge in a solid camping building in the event of a thunderstorm.

-- Before setting up your tent, it's important to check that it's positioned at a safe distance from poles, trees, other tents and camping vehicles.
+- Before pitching your tent, it's important to check that it's set up at a safe distance from poles, trees, other tents and camping vehicles.

 Rain is also a factor, as it can make roads slippery and increase the risk of losing control of the bike.